mcmwebsol/ard-esp-weather-clock/README.md

 To display the temperature in Celsius instead of Fahrenheit change "units=imperial" to "units=metric" on line 513

+If you are not on US Central Time, change the offset in line 320 to the appropriate one for your time zone const long utcOffsetInSeconds = -6 * 3600;

 Tested with ESP8266 and MAX7219 4 8x8 Dot Matrix Module - LED

 Built with the Arduino IDE